 You need your DHMP ID card with you when you see your provider, pick up medicine at the Pharmacy or for any health services.
-You may not get services without your card.
-If you lose your ID card please call Health Plan Services to ask for a new one.
+If you lose your ID card, please call Health Plan Services to ask for a new one.
+The new card will come in the mail in a few weeks